Murph9/GridWars/README.md

 ========
 0.2: Scoring/Snakes/ShySquare/Annoying
 - added a rewritten collision system that functions exactly the same (still needs fixing)
-- Better Scoring (with values taken from the speedrun wiki)
+- Better Scoring (with values taken from the speedrun-wiki)
-- added the 2 simple enemies butterfly and circle (Note: they move exactly the same as homingsquare)
+- added the 2 simple enemies butterfly and circle (Note: they move exactly the same as homingSquare)
 - added a early version of the ShySquare (needs a little smoothing)
 - fixed snakes to be better looking